by Susan C. Clinton PT DScPT OCS WCS FAAOMPT

 Rebecca, when and how did you find out about your breast cancer?

 I actually had two separate diagnoses of breast cancer in 2003 and 2007.
-The cancer in 2003 was discovered by a routine mammogram and the cancer in 2007 was found by her own self exam.
+Cancer in 2003 was discovered by a routine mammogram and cancer in 2007 was found by my own self-exam.

 What were your main concerns after being diagnosed?

 My biggest concern was which treatment regime to do following the earlier diagnosis.
-I was given the choice about a single mastectomy, double mastectomy or lumpectomy with chemotherapy and radiation.
-I chose the lumpectomy and followed all of the treatment with tamoxifen for 4 years.
+I was given the choice of a single mastectomy, double mastectomy, or lumpectomy with chemotherapy and radiation.
+I chose the lumpectomy and followed all of the treatments with tamoxifen for 4 years.
 In hindsight, if I knew that I would later be diagnosed with breast cancer on the opposite breast in 2007, I would have opted for the complete double mastectomy early on.
 Following my second diagnosis, I did opt for the double mastectomy and implants at the time of the surgery.

 The information coming at me was enormous.
-One of the best things I did to help me absorb the information and make decisions was taking a friend as a scribe to record the amount of information that was difficult to process.
+One of the best things I did to help me absorb the information and make decisions was to take a friend as a scribe to record the amount of information that was difficult to process.

-How did your family reaction to the news?
+How did your family react to the news?

-In my blended family, I had three older sons and a young son the age of 8.
+In my blended family, I had three older sons and a young son at the age of 8.
 The information for my younger son to process created more fear than for the older two.
-My husband and Ihandled the information with honesty about the diagnosis, prognosis and complete explanation of the treatment options I had selected.
-We also shared the liftestyle restrictions that would ultimately affect our family during the treatment and recovery phase and encouraged them to be a part of the recovery process.
+My husband and I handled the information with honesty about the diagnosis, prognosis, and complete explanation of the treatment options I had selected.
+We also shared the lifestyle restrictions that would ultimately affect our family during the treatment and recovery phase and encouraged them to be a part of the recovery process.